 "It’s worth knowing that when you add darker colour, your features recede.
 Conversely, a tone that’s lighter than your natural colouring will make something more dominant.
 Therefore, with hooded eyes especially, it’s important to play with the two, and blend them properly for the best results.
 Opt for multi-shadow palettes, like Charlotte Tilbury’s cult ones, which allow you to mix and match for a softer, more diffused finish."

 "While you shouldn’t skip make-up application altogether, there’s no point trying to do a cut crease – a technique used to define your lid by using contrasting eyeshadow colours, with little to no blending.
 The problem is, with hooded eyes, you’re more likely to draw attention to them as it builds intensity and ends up looking heavy.
 Steer clear and keep things simple."

 "While tempting, highlighter shouldn’t be used under your brows or underneath the eyes.
-Doing this will bring forward the hooding of the eye, instead of softening it.
-Try to keep shimmer to a minimum – you want to sculpt, not highlight.
+Doing this will only bring forward the hooding of the eye, instead of softening it.
+Try to keep shimmer to a minimum, too – you want to sculpt, not highlight.
 You can, however, use a soft metallic in the tear duct to add brightness and width."

 Play With Your Textures

 "There are several textures you can play with, but creams are best for hooded eyes.
 Not only do they blend seamlessly, they’re easy to apply.
-By Terry, Bobbi Brown and Kiko all do some brilliant cream sticks that you can scribble on before blending with your fingers.
-Try softly running one along the lower lashes too for an eye-opening effect – you can do this with a cotton bud for more of a diffused blend.
+By Terry, Bobbi Brown and Kiko all do some brilliant cream sticks you can scribble on before blending with your fingers.
+Try softly running one along the lower lashes for an eye-opening effect – you can do this with a cotton bud for more of a diffused blend.
 Powder shadows are just as effective and are great at locking down make-up.
-If you want to create a feline flick, do it with a soft cream kajal or gel liner – these will give you control when it comes to application, plus they set faster."
+If you want to create a feline flick, do it with a soft cream kajal or gel liner – these will give you better control when it comes to application – plus, they set faster."